JOJ0/joj0.github.io/_posts/git-essentials-gist.md

 | `git clone https://github.com/username/reponame.git myrepo` | Clone the repo into the local directory `myrepo`
 | `git clone https://github.com/username/reponame.git` | Clone the repo into the local directory `reponame` (automatically picks the remote repo's name for the foldername)

 As long as proper remote entries are available, data can be transferred to servers, as well as retrieved from them.
-Assuming there is only one _remote_ configured this works like that:
+Assuming there is only one _remote_ configured, use:

 |  |   |
 | --------------- | - |
 | `git push` | Send to the _remote_ |